httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ({{crypto-key}}) can be included to describe how the content encryption key is derived or retrieved.

-The "aesgcm128" content-coding uses a single fixed set of encryption primitives.
+The "aesgcm" content-coding uses a single fixed set of encryption primitives.
 Cipher suite agility is achieved by defining a new content-coding scheme.
 This ensures that only the HTTP Accept-Encoding header field is necessary to negotiate the use of encryption.

-The "aesgcm128" content-coding uses a fixed record size.
+The "aesgcm" content-coding uses a fixed record size.
 The resulting encoding is a series of fixed-size records, with a final record that is one or more octets shorter than a fixed sized record.

 ~~~ drawing
        +------+         input of between rs-256